a-poor/austinpoor-dot-com/content/blog-posts/astro-rewrite.md

-export const metadata = {
+---
-  isDraft: false,
+isDraft: false
-  title: "Re-Re-Rewriting My Site in Astro",
+title: Re-Re-Rewriting My Site in Astro
-  subtitle: "Using the Astro Framework to Make a Simpler, Faster Site",
+subtitle: Using the Astro Framework to Make a Simpler, Faster Site
-  description: "Recapping the process of rewriting my personal site and blog using the new Astro framework.",
+description: Recapping the process of rewriting my personal site and blog using the new Astro framework.
-  image: {
+image:
-    // src: "/images/apdc-site-screenshot.webp",
+  # src: /images/apdc-site-screenshot.webp
-    alt: "A screenshot of the home page of my personal site, rewritten in Astro.",
+  alt: A screenshot of the home page of my personal site, rewritten in Astro.
-    caption: "A screenshot of the home page of my personal site, rewritten in Astro."
+  caption: A screenshot of the home page of my personal site, rewritten in Astro.
-  },
-  publishDate: "2023-03-05",
+publishDate: 2023-03-05
-  tags: [
+tags:
-    "blog",
-    "javscript",
-    "astro",
-    "framework",
-    "frontend"
-  ],
+  - blog
+  - javscript
+  - astro
+  - framework
+  - frontend
-  recommended: [
+recommended:
-    "apoor-dot-dev",
-    "js-in-rs"
-  ]
-};
+  - apoor-dot-dev
+  - js-in-rs
+---

 Astro has been generating a lot of buzz recently, as a web framework that let's you writing fast websites that ship minimal JavaScript (and uses something called an [Island Architecture](https://docs.astro.build/en/concepts/islands/)) while still allowing you to selectively use familiar UI tools like React, and with first class support for Markdown.